sib-utrecht/sib-utrecht-tools/README.md

 # SIB-Utrecht Tools (sib_tools)

-Tools for member administration for SIB-Utrecht.
+Tools for member administration of SIB-Utrecht.
 This repository provides a Python script for synchronising data with external services, listing information, checking data integrity and handling incoming email.

 For example, if a person registers via the website to become a member, the following happens: